Burkes Lookout, Mount Dandenong

 - Parking available on Osprey Road (off Ridge Road).
-This is a very short road.
+The parking is very limited with not many spaces.

-- Public Transport: Bus service along Ridge Road, Mt Dandenong from Croydon or Ferntree Gully.
+- Public Transport: An easy way to get to the lookout is on the Bus service along Ridge Road, Mt Dandenong from Croydon or Ferntree Gully.
 Ask the driver to let you off at Osprey Road/Kyeema Memorial.

 - No toilets.
 Nearest public toilets: Olinda or Sky High, Mt Dandenong